hxuu/blog/content/ctf/idek24/hello.md

 <svg%0Conload="eval(atob('<our-base-64-javascript-code>'))">
 ```

-Lastly, to deliver the exploit, we just have to send the payload as a query paramter for `name`,
+Lastly, to deliver the exploit, we just have to send the payload as a query parameter for `name`,
 just like this:

 ```html